ppresto/aws-consul-esm/README.md

 ```
 If you're building Consul outside of this repo ensure the helm values are set properly.

-## Deploy EMS on K8s with an agent
+## Deploy ESM on K8s with an agent
 Connect to the EKS cluster hosting Consul and set your current K8s context to the first EKS cluster `consul1`.
-The script below will register the external learn svc.
-To test failover across DCs skip this step and jump to the optional section below and deploy fake-service on the two VMs that were created in this repo.
+The script below will register the default external learn svc if no arguments are given.
+To test failover on specific ext services across DCs skip this step and there will be an option later to register an external service on VM (fake-service).
 ```
+unset CONSUL_HTTP_TOKEN
+unset CONSUL_HTTP_ADDR
-cd ../../../esm/k8s-with-agent
+cd ../
 consul1
-./deploy.sh
+../../esm/k8s-with-agent/deploy.sh
 consul2
-./deploy.sh
+../../esm/k8s-with-agent/deploy.sh
 ```

 ### Review Consul UI's